This page contains supplemental information related to building access.

 The CS Building is equipped with keyless locks to grant access to the upper floors (for those not issued a physical key to an office or lab in the building) or to the basement Co-location Facility (Room 002).
 These are often referred to by the name of the vendor: the Salto system.
 For access to the upper floors, contact Pam DelOrefice.
 For access to room 002, please refer the Co-location Facility page.

 The locks respond to TigerCards that are properly encoded and have current credentials.
 Beginning in late 2012, all cards issued by the TigerCard Office are pre-encoded for use with the Salto system.
 If you have an older card, you may need to visit the TigerCard office to either have your card encoded (for more recent cards) or re-issued (for older cards).
 In some cases, we have learned that students may need to visit the housing office.

 For after-hours access to the upper floors via the elevator, bring your TigerCard near the reader in the elevator car and then press a button for the desired floor.
-For after-hours access via the grand staircase, use the lock on the right side door at the top of the stairs.

 Note that the Salto system is not as sensitive as the Prox system used on the exterior doors.
 You are likely to need to take it out of a wallet.
 In addition, bringing your TigerCard too close to a reader (e.g., rubbing it against a reader) may not work.
 The recommended distance is about a finger-width.